SiddPlus/GitHubTutorial/Dev Commentary.md

 *Figure 2*: Drop Splash Mechanic from Portal 2

-### Unreal Engine 5 FInterp To Documentation
+### Unreal Engine 5 Documentations

-The documentation on `FInterpTo` in Unreal Engine will provide valuable insight into interpolating values, which will be especially relevant for The Last Drop, where smooth transitions will be key to a polished player experience. `FInterpTo` will allow for gradual movement from a start value to a target value, with inputs including the current value, target value, delta time (for frame rate smoothness), and interpolation speed.
-In The Last Drop, this will be used to smoothly interpolate the bubble’s size when it collides with water.
-This will create a natural effect, ensuring that the bubble grows and shrinks gradually and responsively.
-It will enhance puzzle-solving by providing consistent visual feedback, making player actions more intuitive.
-Interpolating the bubble’s size will ensure smooth, continuous transitions rather than abrupt changes, contributing to a polished mechanic and a more engaging, immersive player experience.

 The technical knowledge from the `FInterpTo` documentation will support my project work on The Last Drop by providing a method for creating smooth, responsive transitions, particularly with the bubble growth and shrinkage mechanic.
 By applying `FInterpTo`, I will ensure the bubble's size changes gradually and naturally when it collides with water, making the transition feel more polished and visually appealing.
 This will enhance the puzzle-solving experience by making player actions more intuitive and engaging.
 The knowledge will guide my decision-making by offering a tool to fine-tune the speed and smoothness of these transitions, ensuring they align with the overall aesthetic and gameplay goals.
-Using FInterpTo will contribute to a more fluid and immersive player experience, improving gameplay clarity, visual feedback, and player satisfaction.
+Using `FInterpTo` will contribute to a more fluid and immersive player experience, improving gameplay clarity, visual feedback, and player satisfaction.
 It will help create a seamless, polished interaction that strengthens the core mechanics of the game.

+The technical knowledge from the `CombineRotators` documentation will support my project work on The Last Drop by providing a method for creating smooth, continuous rotations, especially for platforms and environmental elements that are central to the game's level design.
+By applying `CombineRotators`, I will ensure these elements rotate fluidly and without jitter, contributing to a polished and immersive experience.
+This will enhance player navigation and visual clarity, making interactions with moving objects more intuitive and engaging.
+The knowledge will guide my decision-making by offering a stable and efficient approach to blending rotational values, allowing for both visual appeal and mechanical consistency.
+Using `CombineRotators` will support performance optimization across varying hardware setups and help deliver a cohesive, professional-quality game experience.
+It will be key in maintaining the project’s technical standards as the game evolves, enabling responsive and visually dynamic environments that strengthen the core mechanics and overall player immersion.

+The technical knowledge from the Enhanced Input documentation will support my project work on The Last Drop by providing a flexible, responsive system for handling player controls across different input devices.
+By applying Enhanced Input, I will ensure smooth and consistent input support for keyboard, mouse, and controllers, allowing players to choose their preferred control method without sacrificing gameplay quality.
+This will enhance accessibility and contribute to a more intuitive, inclusive player experience.
+The system’s modular structure will guide my decision-making by offering a scalable way to organize input logic, making it easier to adapt controls based on feedback and future design changes.
+This understanding will also support efficient collaboration between developers and designers, helping to reduce errors and maintain clarity throughout development.
+Using Enhanced Input will contribute to a polished and cohesive gameplay experience, strengthening the game’s responsiveness, usability, and overall quality.

+The documentation on `FInterpTo`, `CombineRotators`, and Enhanced Input in Unreal Engine offers critical insight into implementing smooth transitions, seamless rotations, and responsive controls—key elements that will significantly enhance The Last Drop. `FInterpTo`  will be used to interpolate the bubble’s size when it collides with water, creating natural growth and shrinkage that provides intuitive visual feedback and ensures a polished, immersive experience.
+Similarly, `CombineRotators` will be leveraged to blend rotational values, powering rotating platforms and objects to create smooth, infinite spinning effects that enhance navigation and puzzle complexity while maintaining visual cohesion and performance consistency across devices.
+Enhanced Input will provide a modern, flexible input system that supports context-sensitive mappings and diverse input devices, ensuring accessible, responsive controls that cater to player preference and hardware variation.
+Together, these tools support the project’s goals of creating a polished, dynamic, and inclusive player experience while enabling efficient development and design collaboration.

 ![FInterpTo](https://raw.githubusercontent.com/SiddPlus/GitHubTutorial/refs/heads/main/Photos/FInterpTo.png)